yamcs/yamcs/docs/server-manual/general/time.rst

 Time in Yamcs
 =============

-The text below documents several aspects of working with time in Yamcs.
+This section documents several aspects of working with time in Yamcs.

 Time Encoding